rafael2reis/iquotesx/README.md

-# iqextractor
+# iQuotesX
-Indirect Quotation Extraction for Portuguese
+Indirect Quotation Extraction for Portuguese.

+This is the new version, adapted to work with the newly created BosqueQuotes corpus.
+We build a Machine Learning model for this task.

 ## Run